DevKing001/HVM/bot/README.md

-# BreezeVM Panel Discord Bot
+# StrenoxCloud Panel Discord Bot

 A complete Discord bot for managing the BreezeVM Panel via its REST API.